Two people holding paddles sit in a reproduction of a historic voyageur canoe alongside a dock.

 • festive (cultural, culinary and musical events and festivals)

-There are lots of options for sampling local dishes, and a wide variety of accommodations (lodges, outfitters, chalets and hotels) and transportation options to suit your taste and needs.
+Sample local dishes and enjoy a wide selection of accommodations (lodges, outfitters, cottages and hotels) and transportation to suit your tastes and needs.

 Location: Lake Temiskaming